 Danish classes are also a great way to meet friends from many different backgrounds!
 Classes are usually twice a week, with each class being about 2-3 hours.
 They are typically 1 month long, at which point you have the option to sign up for the next level.
 In no time you will soon understand the gist of train and bus announcements, signs, and what words here and there are being said.

 Q\ What about cell phones?

-Most current interns use Lebara or 3 but there are others such as Telmore, CBB, OiSTER, Bibob, Telenor, Telia or 3, which are plans where you use your own phone and pay for a sim card and monthly plan.
+Most current interns use Lebara or 3 but there are others such as Telmore, CBB, OiSTER, Bibob, Telenor, or Telia. which are plans where you use your own phone and pay for a sim card and monthly plan.
 Plans that offer unlimited text and 6 hours of talk and 6GB of Data can be found as well for somewhere around 80 DKK per month, plus an initiation fee.
 More expensive providers, like Telia, 3, and Telenor will cost about twice as much, but might offer additional perks such as free international roaming, Spotify premium, Netflix, etc.

 Please note that all monthly plans require you to have a bank account and ‘NemID’ bank validation code which comes a few weeks after you set up your bank account.
 Because of this, it is a good idea to purchase pre-paid sim card plans for the few weeks at the beginning of the internship so that you can be connected via phone.
 Finally, any phone that was purchased through AT&T with a locked cell plan will not be able to receive international sim card, so you will have to buy a new smartphone that is not locked to a cell plan or call them to unlock.

 Q\ How do I get a Danish work and residence permit?